Annual Conference - Stress & resilience

-Our Annual Conference in 2018, for OU students and anyone with an interest in the subject, will be on the ‘Stress and resilience.’
+Our Annual Conference in 2018, for OU students and anyone with an interest in the subject, will be on ‘Stress and resilience.’
 This will be presented to be of interest to both academics and lay persons.

-- Professor Frederick Toates (Open University) will gives the biological background to stress; provisionally talking on “Lessons to be learned from the study of brain, motivation and behaviour”.
+- Professor Frederick Toates (Open University) will gives the biological background to stress, talking on “Lessons to be learned from the study of brain, motivation and behaviour”.

 - Dr Gillian Ragsdale (Ronin Institute) will take an evolutionary perspective; talking on transgenerational transmission of stress via epigenetic processes.

 - Professor Angela Clow will look at health implications; talking about how health is affected by stress (for instance how stress impacts upon circadian rhythms and becomes a major route to physical and mental ill-health and decreases in cognitive function).

 - Professor Andrew Oswald (Warwick) will be talking on ‘Modern Research on Happiness and Mental Well-being’

 - Professor Stephen Palmer (Middlesex University, London): ‘How to reduce stress, enhance resilience and wellbeing’.